awei01/katsu-site-source/posts/2012-05-28-its-back-for-june-buy-3-get-1-free.md

   - mens fashion
   - menswear
   - sale
-featuredImage: 985
+featuredImage: /uploads/2014/10/8.jpg
 ---
 Need a gift for Dad?
 Want a shirt for that wedding in [Nantucket](http://en.wikipedia.org/wiki/Nantucket), or for drinks at [Temazcal](http://www.temazcalcantina.com/)'s outdoor deck?
 We've got you covered (literally)!

 Through the month of June, we're bringing back our semi-annual Buy 3 Get 1 Free on shirts!
 We've got colorful plaids, preppy stripes and conservative solids.
 Everything you need to survive summer.
 See below for details.

-Contact us at [info@9tailors.com](mailto:info@9tailors.com) for an appointment or drop by the studio to flip through our fabrics.
+Contact us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) for an appointment or drop by the studio to flip through our fabrics.

 [![](http://2.bp.blogspot.com/-FsB0LlCqDmE/T8PBs3NZ9MI/AAAAAAAAMZ4/AqiIZChsE-8/s640/20120414-9tailors-1393.jpg)](http://2.bp.blogspot.com/-FsB0LlCqDmE/T8PBs3NZ9MI/AAAAAAAAMZ4/AqiIZChsE-8/s1600/20120414-9tailors-1393.jpg)